Hopes For Turnaround Lift Boeing Shares Despite Huge Losses - UrduPoint

 Hopes For Turnaround Lift Boeing Shares Despite Huge Losses

-But Chief Executive Kelly Ortberg, who joined Boeing in August, said the company is making progress on a turnaround.
+But Chief Executive Kelly Ortberg, who joined Boeing in August, said the company is making progress.

-Company officials said they expect to lift 737 MAX production in 2025 and to clear out planes in inventory, improving the outlook for free cash flow throughout 2025.
+Company officials said they expect to lift 737 MAX production in 2025 and to clear out planes in inventory, improving the outlook for free cash flow later in the year.

+Boeing has worked with the Federal Aviation Administration (FAA) on "an agreed upon path for rate increases" on the 737 MAX, Ortberg told analysts.

+Ortberg described a number of operational performance indicators that look at parts shortages, work performed out of sequence and other factors.

 Boeing's fourth quarter loss took the company's full-year loss -- its sixth in a row -- to $11.8 billion.